razertory/go-resp/README.md

 # go-resp

-A RESP(Redis Serialization Protocol) db writen in go
+A RESP(Redis Serialization Protocol) DB written in go.